 From inception, the founders of DeepL had always meant to take on big tech.
 CEO Jaroslaw Kutylowski told Slator in a 2017 interview, “We are a German company and we’re aware that we are going up against US-based firms.”

-Now, four years after initial release, DeepL has indeed taken its position alongside Google, Microsoft, Facebook, and Amazon as a industry-leading MT provider.
+Now, four years after its initial release, DeepL has indeed taken its position alongside Google, Microsoft, Facebook, and Amazon as an industry-leading MT provider.
 So how did they do it?

 Timing Is Everything